kannankvs/md2/SONiC_202012_Release_Notes.md

 **Pull Requests** : [5773](https://github.com/Azure/sonic-buildimage/pull/5773) & [1205](https://github.com/Azure/sonic-utilities/pull/1205)

 #### ONIE FW tools
+SONiC FW utility uses platform API to interact with the various platform components.
+SONiC FW utility extends to support for the automatic firmware update based on "platform_components.json" under platform directory and next reboot option which is passed as a option for fwutil update all fw command.
+SONiC FW utility also extends to support for the automatic firmware update with a custom firmware package that can include any firmware update tool and the firmware update tool will be used for the firmware update if it's specified in the "platform_components.json".
 **Pull Requests** : [1165](https://github.com/Azure/sonic-utilities/pull/1165), [106](https://github.com/Azure/sonic-platform-common/pull/106)

 #### PDDF advance to SONiC Platform 2.0, BMC